absinthe-graphql/absinthe/guides/errors.md

 ## Ecto.Changeset Errors

-You may want to look at the [kronky](https://hex.pm/packages/kronky) package.
+You may want to look at the [Absinthe ErrorPayload](https://hex.pm/packages/absinthe_error_payload) package.